Young and Dangerous 4: Synopsis

 That night, Chan Ho Nam reprimands Chicken for participating in an unnecessary election as a branch leader.
 Meanwhile, Yan Yan was also at the scene, which caused her to know about Chan Ho Nam's identity as a Hung Hing branch leader.
-Chan Ho Nam goes into depression at the night and fells to the ground, drunk.
+Chan Ho Nam goes into depression and drinks himself to the ground.
 Yan Yan carries him into her own home, and the two had relationships unexpectedly.

 The final moment has arrived and Chicken has to face off against Barbarian in a debate.
 The debate is extremely heated.
 Chicken is barely able to fend off the accusations by Barbarian.
 Barbarian is being directed by Tiger by use of a headphone and mouthpiece who is the source of Barbarian's quick thinking.
 After the voting, Barbarian is almost declared as the winner when they are interrupted by Sister 13 and Ben Hon.
 They bring with them an informant.
 The girl who had seduced Pou Pei had earlier been betrayed by Barbarian's younger brother and now knows all the dirty tricks Barbarian was using.
 Right when she reveals all the details of Barbarian, she is shot by Tiger.
 Meanwhile, Barbarian tries to attack her but is subdued.
 His hat falls off, revealing the headpiece he was using to communicate with Tiger and all see him for what he really is.
 Tiger meanwhile is cornered by all of Hung Hing.
 Prince volunteered as Chian Tin Yeung decides to elect someone to fight Tiger, but Chan Ho Nam decides to take the reason to avenge Dai Tin Yee to fight.
 A fight ensues and Tiger takes out a pocket knife as a dirty trick, suddenly Fatty Lai interferes and kills Tiger with a katana.
 Afterwards, Fatty Lai announces his loyalty to Hung Hing.
-Fortunately, Chian Tin Yeung knows that Fatty Lai is trying to keep his cahoots with Tiger in secret, as a punishment Fatty Lai is banished to Albania.
+Fortunately, Chiang Tin Yeung knows that Fatty Lai is trying to keep his cahoots with Tiger in secret, and as a punishment, Fatty Lai is banished to Albania.
 Tai Fei replaces Fatty Lai as the branch leader of North Point.

 With Barbarian exposed and in captive, Chicken is elected to be branch leader of Tuen Mun.

+In the aftermath, Sister 13 delivers a letter addressed to Chan Ho Nam.
+Chan Ho Nam reads the letter and found that Yan Yan rejects him due to his identity as a Hung Hing branch leader but will remember the times she spent.
 The film ends with Chan Ho-Nam and Chicken Chiu as equal branch leaders.
-After all, 's over, Yan Yan appears and Chan Ho Nam tries to ask her for a date.
-Sadly, Yan Yan rejects him due to his identity as a Hung Hing branch leader.